tomztz/Biography-James-Gosling/README.md

-Biography of a software engineer from the module software engineering in Trinity College Dublin.
+Biography of a software engineer for the module software engineering in Trinity College Dublin.